OsioLabs/osiolabs-copyeditor/README.md

 ## Usage

-Add this as a dependency to whichever content repo you want to use the tools with.
+For most use-cases you'll want to add this as a dependency to whichever content repo you want to use the tools with.
+And then execute them using `npm run`.

+Note: Using the review tools requires that you have vale installed.
+See below.

 ```sh
 npm install https://github.com/OsioLabs/osiolabs-copyeditor